 Ethereum (ETH) Wallet

 Download Trust Wallet for Ethereum (ETH) The mobile app works with several crypto tokens and blockchain wallets.
 With Trust Wallet, you are in control over your funds.
-Receive, Send, Store and exchange your cryptocurrency right in the mobile interface.
+Receive, send, store and exchange your cryptocurrency within the mobile interface.

 Trust Wallet is the premier mobile ethereum wallet which works with any ERC20, BEP2 and ERC721 tokens.
 Trust Wallet also supports the main blockchains in the Ethereum ecosystem - Ethereum, Ethereum Classic and Callisto.
 Currently more than 20,000 tokens that are built on Ethereum are accessible through Trust Wallet app.

 Simple and Intuitive

-Trust Wallet provides a user with unified wallet address that can be used to manage both Ethereum and all tokens.
-That means you can use the same address to participate in ICOs or airdrops as well as to send and receive Ethereum.
+Trust Wallet provides a user with a unified wallet address that can be used to manage Ethereum and all ERC20 tokens.
+That means you can use the same address to participate in many airdrops, as well as to send and receive Ethereum.
 Trust Wallet is intuitive and easy to understand yet packed with tons of useful features.

 Safe and Secure

 Trust Wallet puts security and anonymity of users first.
 Our key principles:

 - Client-based infrastructure ensures that keys are stored locally, on your device